thatsdone/PyPGME/README.md

 ## Description

 By default PyPGME listens on tcp 19101.
-You can cange listen port and address using -p and -b options.
+You can change listen port and address using -p and -b options.

 If you like power usage information too that is not included in metrics of